President Trump and the 'shock and awe' doctrine

 From that perspective, quibbling over the crowd size at Trump's inauguration makes sense: Presenting "alternative facts" just adds to the sense of confusion.

-"One of the most reliable but chilling findings in psychology is the more that people hear something, the more they think it's true, even if it isn't," says psychologist Carol Tavris, author of "Mistakes Were Made (But Not By Me)."
+"One of the most reliable but chilling findings in psychology is the more that people hear something, the more they think it's true, even if it isn't," says psychologist Carol Tavris, co-author with Elliot Aronson of "Mistakes Were Made (But Not By Me)."

 She notes the effectiveness of repetition in Trump's years-long "birther" movement intended to delegitimize President Barack Obama.
 "This was not normal political opposition.
 This was engulf and devour, if you want a military strategy," she says.